-- A. Errors made in the registration process should be corrected in the OF-FICE OF THE REGISTRAR the afternoon of the first day of class.
-Only errors such as wrong course placement or time conflicts will be corrected on this day. - B. After the add/drop period (first week of class) all corrections to the class schedule must be made in the Registrar's Office.
+- A. After the add/drop period (first week of class) all corrections to the class schedule must be made in the Registrar's Office.
 If a student's name remains on a roster for a class he/she is not attending, he/she will receive a failing grade for that class.
-If a student's name does not appear on a class roster, he/she will not receive a grade for that class. - C. A fee of \$10.00 per course will be charged for changes made after the add/drop period. - D. Students are cautioned that if the addition of credit hours results in more than eighteen hours in any semester, a course overload charge will be levied at the current rate/hours.
-Courses dropped after the add/drop period count toward the eighteen hours.
-A student registering for eighteen hours who drops a course after the add/drop period and adds a course thereafter must pay additional tuition as an overload fee.
+If a student's name does not appear on a class roster, he/she will not receive a grade for that class. - B. A fee of \$10 per course will be charged for changes made after the add/drop period. - C. Students are cautioned that if the addition of credit hours results in more than 18 hours in any semester, a course overload charge will be levied at the current rate/hours.
+Courses dropped after the add/drop period count toward the 18 hours.
+A student registering for 18 hours who drops a course after the add/ drop period and adds a course thereafter must pay additional tuition as an overload fee.